‘Master of Arts’ (M.Sc.) in International Economics

 - Quantitative Economics

 Students seeking to specialize in one of these fields must obtain 24 credits in modules that are related to this topic.
-Additionally, the master's thesis must be written in the selected field.

 International students who completed their education in Germany must also study abroad for one semester.
 This semester must be spent at a partner university of the Faculty of Business and Economics of the University of Göttingen.
 The following exchange programmes are available (among others):